Simon Chinn

 Simon Chinn is a British film producer, founder of Red Box Films and co-founder of Lightbox.
 He produced a number of feature documentaries, including Man on Wire and Searching for Sugar Man, both winners of the Academy Award for Best Documentary Feature Film.

 He went to school with Louis Theroux and he produced the documentary My Scientology Movie written by Theroux.
-Chinn's brother, Jonathan, is a television producer.
+Chinn's cousin, Jonathan Chinn, is a television producer.